DECam Multi-Messenger Astrophysics Pipeline. I. from Raw Data to Single-Exposure Candidates: Real/Bogus classification algorithm

 We adopt a ``tight'' cut by using multiple flags; using fewer flags can still generate a list of MMA candidates, but there would be more false positives.
 As the sky search area and the number of exposures are both large for DECam MMA detections, we decide to use a narrow cut to reduce false positives and noise.
 On the other hand, we note that when the source has low S/N or is in a dense region, we may have to skip some flags, e.g., \texttt{base\_PixelFlags\_flag\_suspect}.

 In the following text, we study the time evolution of flags in some representative cases as robustness tests.
 The corresponding light curves have been presented in Section~\ref{sec:examples}.

 \paragraph{GW170817} We consider the $g$-band exposures of the KN (Section~\ref{sec:kn}).
-The KN is only detected in the individual difference images of the first four exposures, because it rapidly decreased the brightness and the observing conditions were non-optimal (but note the forced photometry still captured it in later exposures; Figure~\ref{fig:kn_lc}).
+The KN is only detected in the individual difference images of the first \textit{four} exposures, because \rr1{the star rapidly lost its brightness,} and the observing conditions were non-optimal (but note the forced photometry still captured it in later exposures; Figure~\ref{fig:kn_lc}).
 We find that all flags considered in Table~\ref{tab:flags} are \texttt{False} in those four exposures.

 \paragraph{DES15C2eaz} We examine the time evolution of the flags and compare that with the \texttt{teff} and the SN flux.
-Though the \texttt{teff} has large variations during the observations (Figure~\ref{fig:des_lc}), the considered flags are fixed at \texttt{False} (except at the visit 508832, MJD 57394.148, \verb|base_SdssCentroid_flag| turns \texttt{True} as the SN is faint).
+Though the \texttt{teff} has large variations during the observations (Figure~\ref{fig:des_lc}), the considered flags are fixed at \texttt{False} (except at the visit 508832, MJD 57394.148, \verb|base_SdssCentroid_flag|, \rr1{which is the general failure flag of the centroid measurement algorithm}, turns \texttt{True} as the SN is faint).
 This is similar to the case of GW170817 above.

 \paragraph{DC21bwbfe/SN2021bnv \& DES16X3jj} Sometimes the constructed template under satisfactory weather conditions may already contain the transient, and we test the performance of image subtraction in such cases.
 For example, DC21bwbfe shows negative flux in about half of the difference images (Figure~\ref{fig:decat_lc_bwbfe}), while DES16X3jj (Figure~\ref{fig:des_lc}) shows negative flux in almost all difference images.
 We note that the SDSS-style shape/centroid flags give \texttt{True} when the source is negative, and thus we skip those flags to keep the SN.
 Dropping those flags causes more sources to be retained, and the result can be noisier with more false positives.
 However, we expect this situation to be rare in MMA -- in difference images, a KN should generally have positive pixels, because it gets faint quickly and the template can hardly capture it.
 The situation would be more common for SN and variable stars.
 In a new version of the LSST Science Pipelines software, those flags will not automatically be set to \texttt{True} for negative sources.